 By Giovanni Zinzi

-For students, current job seeking services are not modernized and optimized for their preferences and needs.
+For students, current job seeking services are not modernized and optimized for our preferences and needs.
 For small businesses, finding applicants is difficult because current recruiting services, like Monster and Indeed, are expensive and do not specifically target students.

 As college students we truly understand our target audience and have the capacity and connections to promote our product to fellow students with ease.

 Take my friend Jimmy as an example.
 Jimmy is a college student trying to find a part-time job.
 First, he uses a college sponsored job board like hireUTexas.
-However, hireUTexas is stuck in the medieval times, so it’s interface is uninviting.
+However, hireUTexas is stuck in the medieval times, so it’s interface is uninviting and saturated.
 Therefore, he turns to more modern services like Monster to find a job, but these services list a lot of jobs that don’t consider his individual preferences and needs as a student.
 He applies to a job on Monster and is quickly frustrated.
 He feels like he is sending applications into “a black hole” and will never hear from an employer.
 Ultimately, Jimmy feels down because he isn’t empowered by the current resources available.